 Stand upright.
-Take up space, especially in the front of class.
+Take up space, especially in the front of the class.
 Keep eye contact with your students until they look away.
 Slow down your movements, broaden your stance and shoulders.
 Weak teachers appear jittery and move too quickly.
 Confidence is slow and methodical.

 Speak slowly and clearly.
 Vary intonation and speed of your voice.
-Do not be reactive – Don’t spin in the direction of someone asking you immediately, take your time… Your time is precious, make them wait for you.
+Do not be reactive—don’t immediately spin in the direction of someone asking you a question, take your time… Your time is precious, make them wait for you.
 Students interpret this as a sign of a strong leader.

 Wait for silence before you speak to show that your words are important and keep your instructions clear and simple.

 These body language tips will help you become a more confident person and a better teacher.
 But it is still not the greatest tool in classroom management.
 Why?
-Because even after sharing teacher body language tips, teachers still run into difficult classes.
+Because even after learning body language tips, teachers still run into difficult classes.
 Why does classroom management remain such an issue after they’ve learned and started implemented stronger body language?

-Being prepared shows the students that you are serious about the classes and the fact that they are constantly occupied with challenging but interesting work, will keep them too busy to cause a nuisance.
-Idle hands is devil’s play and all that.
-But, the truth is that even the best planned classes will not work unless you can get the students to buy-in and do the work.
+Being prepared shows the students that you are serious about the classes and the fact that they are constantly occupied with challenging, but interesting work will keep them too busy to cause a nuisance.
+Idle hands are devil’s play and all that.
+But, the truth is that even the best-planned classes will not work unless you can get the students to buy in and do the work.

-An idea that has rarely been mentioned is controlling the ebb and flow of student energy inside a classroom.
+Controlling the ebb and flow of student energy inside a classroom is rarely mentioned.
 This is something that is used with younger students in kindergarten and elementary school.
 Teachers use energizers and settlers to stay in control of their classes.
-To get rid of excess energy, teachers play energetic games or do chants—they get the kids moving and active to spend that pent up energy, then calm them down and give them time to rest by reading a story or another calming activity.
+To get rid of excess energy, teachers play energetic games or do chants—they get the kids moving and active to spend that pent-up energy, then calm them down and give them time to rest by reading a story or another calming activity.

 Then challenge them with another engaging activity to re-engage their attention.
-Once that is done do a calm review of what they have learned and finally, end the class with a fun class-ending game or discussion to make them leave on a high note and look-forward to the next class.
+Once that is done, do a calm review of what they have learned and finally, end the class with a fun class-ending game or discussion to make them leave on a high note and look forward to the next class.
 Energy control is very important but not well understood.

 Positive reinforcement plays a crucial part in getting students to behave properly in class.
 By praising them when they do something well, you are communicating that you expect to see more of that behavior.
 When students misbehave they are punished with words of disappointment and are thus motivated to do better in the future.
 Some teachers also have extrinsic motivators such as candy, starts and negative ones like demerits to get students to fall in line.

 That is all well and nice, but we all know that treats and kind words are only temporary.
 If a child wants to act out, they will.
-Treats become mandatory in stead of a reward, causing them to act out if they are spoiled.
+Treats become mandatory instead of a reward, causing them to act out if they are spoiled.
 If you do not firmly communicate the rules, boundaries and expectations of classroom behavior, students will pounce and behave poorly in class.

-9. Set Expectations
+Set High Expectations

 I have very high and positive expectations of ALL my students.
 I believe that they are hardworking and capable of reaching their goals.
 I treat them with that expectation and also instill in them the belief that they are fundamentally good students that behave well and treat me and their classmates with respect.

 This is very rare, but when it happens, teaching is truly a blessing.
 Question is, how can we achieve this?
-It’s not an easy, but students need to find a common purpose, understand the rules and benefit by succeeding at their studies.
-As teacher you can assist this process by brainwashing students with daily mantras like respect, consideration, group unity, inclusivity and focus.
+It’s not easy, but students need to find a common purpose, understand the rules, and benefit by succeeding in their studies.
+As the teacher, you can assist this process by brainwashing students with daily mantras like respect, consideration, group unity, inclusivity and focus.
 Every day you remind them what you want in class and direct them to pursue positive outcomes.
 They self-regulate and bad apples are pushed aside until they become compliant.